alexr36/paradygmaty_programowania/README.md

 (Programming Paradigms)

 ## Languages used
-Programs have been written using Scala, OcaML and Java.
+Programs have been written using Scala, OCaml and Java.

 ## Repository structure